Seasonal Employees In Retail

 - Employees Who Create Bad Customer Experiences Cut Sales by 50%: Gallup research has found that customers who are aligned with a brand promise spend twice as much customers who have no strong relationship with a company or a brand.
 Clearly, retail organizations cannot afford to abandon hiring, training, and employee engagement strategies with their seasonal team members.
 There are ways to compress the onboarding and training programs to ensure we maintain the selling and culture standards for these seasonal employees.

-- On-the-Job Training Cost Cuts Increase Shopping Cart Abandonment Costs: I know this sounds odd but when we force seasonal employees to learn “on-the-job” and ignore training because “they won’t be here for long” we are making the decision to erode the customer experience in some way, and it is never appreciated by the customer.
+- On-the-Job Training Cost Cuts Increase Shopping Cart Abandonment Costs: I know this sounds weird but when we force seasonal employees to learn “on-the-job” and ignore training because “they won’t be here for long” we are making the decision to erode the customer experience in some way, and it is never appreciated by the customer.
 “This is the in-store equivalent to the online phenomenon of shopping cart abandonment.
 A study by Business Insider estimated that $4 trillion of merchandise was left unpurchased by online shoppers in 2014.
 And while there’s no easy way to quantify the amount of sales are lost when frustrated customers change their minds about making a purchase in physical stores, when 75% of Internet shoppers are willing to walk away the items in their online cart, they’re predisposed to exhibiting shopping cart abandonment behaviors in physical stores as well.”
 [Source: About Money]

-- Bad Fit Holiday Temps Create Tension, Turnover, Customer Disengagement: Sloppy and lazy hiring practices with seasonal employees most often results in bad fit employees who create tension in the organization/store/district for both permanent employees and customers.
+- Bad Fit Holiday Temps Create Tension, Turnover, Customer Disengagement: Sloppy and lazy hiring practices with seasonal talent most often results in bad fit employees who create tension in the organization/store/district for both permanent employees and customers.
 If even one of your seasonal hires is disruptive to the chemistry and flow a good retail team, it can diminish workplace engagement, and perhaps can even result employee turnover.
 Harvard Business Review reports that 80% of customers who observed employees being uncivil or rude to each other said they did not want to return to the business again.
-Considering that you may lose customers and/or great permanent employees if seasonal team member aren’t appropriately integrated into the employee team, the investment in time and maintaining structured hiring standard doesn’t seem unreasonable.
+Considering that you may lose customers and/or great permanent employees if seasonal hires aren’t appropriately assimilated into the employee team, the investment in time and maintaining structured hiring standard doesn’t seem unreasonable.

 Tips & Practices On How To Make The Most of Seasonal Hiring